-I recognize that you’re going through a profound, unique experience, and you may feel quite alone.
-I am an expert in trauma recovery, creating a safe place for you to express your feelings honestly and openly.
-Whether you have experienced trauma from a specific incident, chronic trauma, or complex trauma resulting from multiple events, I am here for you.
-I am not going to tell you to “move on” or “get over it.”
-I understand that healing is as unique as each one of us and I'm here to guide you on the path that is right for you.
+We recognize that you’re going through a profound, unique experience, and you may feel quite alone.
+Our licensed clinicians are experts in trauma recovery, creating a safe place for you to express your feelings honestly and openly.
+Whether you have experienced trauma from a specific incident, chronic trauma, or complex trauma resulting from multiple events, we am here for you.
+We am not going to tell you to “move on” or “get over it.”
+We understand that healing is as unique as each one of us and we're here to guide you on the path that is right for you.

 How You Can Benefit